See Reed's transfer applicant page.

 *High school students graduating from dual-enrollment programs are not considered transfer applicants and should apply as first-year students.

-If you have questions about fulfilling any of these requirements contact Assistant Dean of Admission Huy Trinh.
+If you have questions about fulfilling any of these requirements contact Senior Assistant Dean of Admission, Grant Sewell.

 Important Dates for Transfer Applicants

-**Reed College expects you and your parents to assume the primary responsibility for your educational expenses; therefore, unless you are 25 years old, a ward of the court, or both of your parents are deceased, you will be required to complete the parental income and asset portions of the CSS PROFILE to be considered for institutional financial aid.
+**Reed College expects you and your parents to assume the primary responsibility for your educational expenses; therefore, unless you are 26 years old or older, a ward of the

 Reed College Curriculum and Graduation Requirements